 Basketball is a team sport played on a rectangular court between two teams, typically of five players.
-The objective is to score by shooting a ball through the opponent's hoop while preventing them from doing the same.
-Points are awarded based on the shot's location: two points for field goals within the three-point line and three points for those made beyond it.
+The objective is to score by shooting a ball through the opponent's hoop (basket) while preventing them from doing the same.
+Points are awarded based on the shot's location: two points for shots inside the three-point line and three points for shots from beyond it.
 Free throws, worth one point each, are awarded after fouls.
-The team accumulating the most points by the game's end wins; tied scores lead to an overtime period.
+The team with the most points at the end of regulation time wins.
+If the score is tied, an overtime period is played to determine the winner.

-On February 6, 1904, the first Canadian interuniversity basketball game was played at YMCA in Kingston, Ontario between McGill University and Queen's University.
-McGill won 9–7 in overtime.
+On February 6, 1904, the first Canadian interuniversity basketball game was played at YMCA in Kingston, Ontario, with McGill University defeating Queen's University 9–7 in overtime.

-In 1904, a demonstration basketball tournament was held at the Summer Olympics.
+In 1904, a basketball demonstration tournament was held.

-In 1905, President Theodore Roosevelt suggested that colleges form a governing body due to frequent injuries in football, leading to the creation of the Intercollegiate Athletic Association of the United States (IAAUS).
+In 1905, President Theodore Roosevelt, concerned about frequent injuries in college football, suggested the formation of a governing body, leading to the creation of the Intercollegiate Athletic Association of the United States (IAAUS).

-In 1905, the executive committee on Basket Ball Rules (National Women's Basketball Committee) was created by the American Physical Education Association.
-These rules called for six to nine players per team and 11 officials.
+In 1905, the American Physical Education Association created the executive committee on Basket Ball Rules, also known as the National Women's Basketball Committee.
+This committee established rules that included six to nine players per team and 11 officials.

 In 1910, the Intercollegiate Athletic Association of the United States (IAAUS) changed its name to the National Collegiate Athletic Association (NCAA).

-In 1915, the Edmonton Grads, a touring Canadian women's team based in Edmonton, Alberta, began playing.
+In 1915, the Edmonton Grads, a touring Canadian women's team based in Edmonton, Alberta, began operations.

-In 1917, the National Interscholastic Basketball Tournament was established at the University of Chicago.
-It was organized by Amos Alonzo Stagg and invited state champion teams.
+In 1917, the National Interscholastic Basketball Tournament began at the University of Chicago, organized by Amos Alonzo Stagg and inviting state champion teams.

-In 1924, the National Catholic Interscholastic Basketball Tournament began at Loyola University.
+In 1924, the National Catholic Interscholastic Basketball Tournament began and ran until 1941 at Loyola University.

 By 1925, 37 women's high school varsity basketball or state tournaments were held.

-In 1926, the Amateur Athletic Union backed the first national women's basketball championship, complete with men's rules.
+In 1926, the Amateur Athletic Union (AAU) backed the first national women's basketball championship, using men's rules.

 In 1928, the Edmonton Grads won one of four consecutive exhibition Olympics tournaments.

-In 1929, the National Interscholastic Basketball Tournament had grown to include 29 state champion teams.
+In 1929, the National Interscholastic Basketball Tournament at the University of Chicago had grown to include 29 state champion teams.

 In 1929, the first women's AAU All-America team was chosen.

-In 1930, the last National Interscholastic Basketball Tournament was held due to opposition from the National Federation of State High School Associations and North Central Association of Colleges and Schools.
+In 1930, the last National Interscholastic Basketball Tournament was held due to opposition from the National Federation of State High School Associations and North Central Association of Colleges and Schools, who feared it was being used to recruit professional players.

 In 1932, the Edmonton Grads won one of four consecutive exhibition Olympics tournaments.

-In 1936, men's basketball was first included at the Berlin Summer Olympics.
-The United States defeated Canada in the final.
+In 1936, men's basketball was first included as an official sport at the Berlin Summer Olympics, where the United States defeated Canada in the final.

 In 1936, the Edmonton Grads won one of four consecutive exhibition Olympics tournaments.

-In 1937, the first men's national championship tournament, the National Association of Intercollegiate Basketball tournament, was organized.
-This tournament still exists today as the National Association of Intercollegiate Athletics (NAIA) tournament.
+In 1937, the first men's national championship tournament, the National Association of Intercollegiate Basketball tournament, was organized; it still exists today as the National Association of Intercollegiate Athletics (NAIA) tournament.

 In 1938, the first national championship for NCAA teams, the National Invitation Tournament (NIT) in New York, was organized.

-In 1940, the Edmonton Grads, a touring Canadian women's team based in Edmonton, Alberta, ended.
+In 1940, the Edmonton Grads, a touring Canadian women's team based in Edmonton, Alberta, concluded operations.

-In 1941, the National Catholic Interscholastic Basketball Tournament ended, and the National Invitational Interscholastic Basketball Tournament was held starting out at Tuskegee Institute.
+In 1941, the National Invitational Interscholastic Basketball Tournament was held at Tuskegee Institute, continuing until 1967 with a pause during World War II.

-In 1942, the last National Interscholastic Basketball Tournament for Black High Schools was held at Hampton Institute.
+In 1942, the National Interscholastic Basketball Tournament for Black High Schools ended at Hampton Institute.

-On November 1, 1946, the Basketball Association of America (BAA) played its first game in Toronto, Ontario, Canada between the Toronto Huskies and New York Knickerbockers.
+On November 1, 1946, the Basketball Association of America (BAA) was formed and the first game was played in Toronto, Ontario, Canada between the Toronto Huskies and New York Knickerbockers.

-From 1948, college basketball was impacted by gambling scandals, where dozens of players from top teams were implicated in game-fixing and point shaving.
+Starting in 1948, college basketball was shaken by gambling scandals, with dozens of players from top teams implicated in game-fixing and point shaving.

 In 1949, the Basketball Association of America (BAA) merged with the National Basketball League (NBL) to form the National Basketball Association (NBA).